 - Other Records - There are plenty more like TXT records, AAAA records, etc. We will cover some TXT records later on.

-It's Important to note here that not all of these services need to be the same end company.
+It's important to note here that not all of these services need to be the same end company.
 You could have website services through one company and send email traffic to another like Google.
 Examples of these records that we use will be seen later on in this guide.

 The end result of the chain is that the traffic going through your domain is pointed to the appropriate service.
-Whether that be a website hosting service like Website Pro or an email provider like Google Workspace.
+Whether that be a website hosting services like Website Pro or an email provider like Google Workspace.

 Let's take a look at some examples using our platform.
 We will be hooking up my domain to a Website Pro installation, as well as setting up some Google Workspace records, and some extra records surrounding our Email Settings.

 Looking into Website Pro in the Domains tab, it would like us to set up the following Records:

 - @ symbol - is commonly used in place of the domain name, so the actual record name is actionsperminute.com, but this shorthand is used quite frequently.

 - TTL - This stands for time to live, it means that at the end of a set period (1h) if this record is stored somewhere, it should refresh to make sure it's new.

 Google will ask that you set up MX records so that they can direct traffic.
 They also usually ask that you set up a verification record as well, usually in the form of a TXT record.

 In my case, as my domain is registered with domains.google I can simply turn on Google Workspace records, but it still shows me what they are which will help you.